medikoo/code-file-nav/README.md

 ## Current available commands

-- `> New File`
+- `> New file`
-  - Will prompt you for a new file name and write an empty file to the current folder
+  - Prompts you for a new file name and write an empty file to the current folder
-- `> New Folder`
+- `> New folder`
-  - Will prompt you for a new folder name and attempt to create a new folder
+  - Prompts you for a new folder name and attempt to create a new folder
 - `> Delete`
-  - Will remove the commands from the quick pick palette and allow you to select a file or folder to delete
+  - Allows you to select a file or folder to delete
+- `> Change drive`
+  - Uses the [`drivelist`][drivelist-github] node module to list available drives to switch to

 ## To do

 - Write unit tests
 - Use file/folder/drive list as keys for an object that contains metadata about each option
-- Speed up list of accessible drives
+- Speed up the `> Change drive` command
 - Implement `> Cut` command
 - Implement `> Copy` command
 - Implement `> Paste` command